socialfoundations/folktables/datasheet.md

     dataset?** If so, please provide a description.

-    Our IPUMS Adult reconstruction contains slightly more rows than the original UCI Adult, see Section
+    Our IPUMS Adult reconstruction contains slightly more rows than the original UCI Adult, see Section 2 of the [associated paper](TODO: Link).
-    [\[sec:reconstruction\]](#sec:reconstruction){reference-type="ref"
-    reference="sec:reconstruction"}.
     Beyond IPUMS Adult, we refer to the documentation of CPS and ACS provided by the US Census Bureau.

 -   **Is the dataset self-contained, or does it link to or otherwise rely on external resources (e.g., websites, tweets, other